denoland/docs/runtime/reference/jsx.md

 Setting the `"jsx"` option to `"react-jsxdev"` instead of `"react-jsx"` will pass additional debugging information to each JSX node.
-The additional information are the file path, line number and column number of the callsite of each JSX node.
+The additional information is the file path, line number and column number of the callsite of each JSX node.

 This information is typically used in frameworks to enhance the debugging